 Where is AI headed?

 No matter what form AI takes at your business, there are few doubts about how widespread its adoption will soon be.
-According to data released by the International Data Corporation (IDC), global spending on AI is likely to double over the next four years, growing from $50.1 billion in 2020 to over $110 billion in 2024.
+According to data released by the International Data Corporation (IDC), global spending on AI is likely to grow to $120 billion by 2025.

 What is the reasoning behind the rapid growth projection?

 The IDC claims that AI will play an integral role in the digital transformation of businesses and other organizations.
 Ritu Jyoti, program vice president, Artificial Intelligence at IDC says, "Companies will adopt AI -- not just because they can, but because they must."

 Whether it be a way to improve customer experience, employee efficiency, or both, it is clear that more businesses will transition to implementing a form of AI soon.